Flag of Spokane, Washington: Third flag: 1975–2021

 At a city council briefing in June 1975, mayor David H. Rodgers displayed the then-current lilac flag and requested a new design.
-He described the lilac flag as being a "good design for its day", but "not suitable for Spokane's new status as an All-American City".
+He described the lilac flag as being a "good design for its day", but "not suitable for Spokane's new status as an All-America City".
 The city adopted a new flag on October 6, 1975, which was designed by art director Lloyd L. Carlson of a local advertising company that had previously worked on the Expo '74 logo.
 The first flag to be produced with the new design was completed in March 1976 by two members of the St. John's Episcopal Church and presented two months later to a delegation from Nishinomiya, Spokane's sister city in Japan.

 A second flag was made by members of the Spokane Falls Needlework Guild over a two-month period before an annual stitchery convention in March 1977.
 The city flag was rarely displayed for several decades, with occasional use at city hall and at the Avista headquarters in the 1990s.
 A banner with the flag and a secondary design for the city's centennial was taken in 1981 to Mount Everest by Chris Kopczynski, who was the first Spokanite to climb the mountain.
 The city flag was moved from storage to the city hall's conference room in 2012 by Spokane mayor David Condon shortly after he took office.

 The 1975 flag consisted of a white field with diagonal bands of chartreuse green and aqua blue that run from the hoist to bottom center.
 The two colors were derived from the Expo '74 logo and are unusual in flags, according to the North American Vexillological Association.
 At the center is a black ring with four children, rendered as stick figures, captioned with "Children of the Sun", the meaning of "Spokane" in the indigenous Salish language.
 The center ring is joined by a golden sun in the top right corner, and the text "City of Spokane" is to the bottom right in all capital letters.